EdenDe/appsus/README.md

 Deployed at: https://edende.github.io/appsus

-Tamar and I build Appsus, a google-like gmail, keep and book.
+This application was built in collaboration between Eden Derhy and Tamar Shalem. we build Appsus, a google-like gmail, keep and book.
 Each app has it's full CRUDL support, responsive design.

 Built using Vue.